Discover the 2020 Management Book of the Year winner and longlist below.

 This book is very well-researched and includes many excellent examples and stories to illustrate key points – a really interesting and enjoyable read.

-Congratulations to this year's winner!
+Congratulations to the 2020 winner!

 Matthew Syed - John Murray Press